Artiume/jellyfin-docs/general/server/storage.md

 ### MergerFS

 For best performance with rclone and mergerfs, it is ideal to establish a rclone [cache](https://rclone.org/cache).
+Mergerfs isn't meant for everything, [see here](https://github.com/trapexit/mergerfs#what-should-mergerfs-not-be-used-for) for more.

 - animosity22's [mergerfs config](https://github.com/animosity22/homescripts/blob/master/systemd/gmedia.service).